-him/her, the Chairman of the Meeting as my/our proxy to vote for me/us and on my/our behalf at the Thirty-Seventh Annual General Meeting of the Company, to be held at Dewan Berjaya, Bukit Kiara Equestrian & Country Resort, Jalan Bukit Kiara, Off Jalan Damansara, 60000 Kuala Lumpur on Tuesday, 28 July 2015 at 11.30 a.m. and at any adjournment thereof in respect of my/our holding of shares in the manner indicated below :-

-RESOLUTION FOR AGAINST Resolution 1 Re-election of Koichi Sawada as Director - Article 86 of the Articles of Association of the Company Resolution 2 Re-election of Rin Nan Yoong as Director - Article 86 of the Articles of Association of the Company Resolution 3 Re-appointment of Hiroshi Kume as Director - Section 129 of the Companies Act, 1965 Resolution 4 Approval of Directors' Fees Resolution 5 Approval of a final single tier dividend of 20.00 sen per ordinary share of RM1.00 each Resolution 6 Re-appointment of Messrs KPMG as Auditors of the Company and authorise the Directors to fix the Auditors' remuneration Resolution 7 Proposed Renewal of Shareholders' Mandate for recurrent related party transactions of a revenue or trading nature Resolution 8 Retention of Yusuf bin Jamil as an Independent Non-Executive Director in accordance with the Malaysian Code on Corporate Governance 2012 Resolution 9 Appointment of Hiroshi Sumino as Director over seventy (70) years of age pursuant to Section 129(6) of the Companies Act, 1965

-[Please indicate with a cross [X] in the spaces provided whether you wish your votes to be cast for or against the Resolutions.
-In the absence of specific directions, your proxy will vote or abstain as he/she thinks fit]

-Signed this day of 2015

-Signature of Shareholder or Common Seal
+No. of aboves hold: 104 No. of shares neia: Member of PE RUSAHAAN SADUR TIMAH MALAYSIA (PERSTIMA) BERHAD, hereby appoint failing him/he r, General Meet Jalan Daman Chairman of the Meeting as my/our proxy to vote for me/us and on my/our behalt ing of the Company, to be held at Dewan Berjaya, Bukit Kiara Equestrian & Country sara, 60000 Kuala Lumpur on Thursday, 28 July 2016 at 11.30 a.m. and at any adjour g of shares in the manner indicated below: f at the Thir Resort, Jala ty-Eighth Annual In Bukit Kiara, Off RESOLUTION FOR AGAINST Resolution 1 Re-election of Tan Siew Chu as Director - Article 93 of the Articles of Association of the Company Resolution 2 Re-election of Ranko Kume as Director - Article 93 of the Articles of Association of the Company Resolution 3 Re-appointment of Hiroshi Sumino as Director - Section 129 of the Companies Act, 1965 Resolution 4 Approval of Directors' Fees Resolution 5 Approval of a final single tier dividend of 20.00 sen per ordinary share of RM1.00 each Resolution 6 Re-appointment of Messrs KPMG as Auditors of the Company and authorise the Directors to fix the Auditors' remuneration Resolution 7 Proposed Renewal of Shareholders' Mandate for recurrent related party transactions of a revenue or trading nature ate with a cross [X] in the spaces provided whether you wish your votes to n the absence of specific directions, your proxy will vote or abstain as he/sh Signed this day of 2016 NOTES : Signature of Share enolder or Common Seal

-- NOTES : - 1.
-A member shall be entitled to appoint a proxy.
+- 1. A member shall be entitled to appoint a proxy.
 A proxy may but need not be a Member of the Company and the provision of Section 149(1)(b) of the Companies Act, 1965 shall not apply to the Company. - 2.
 Where the member appoints more than one (1) proxy, the appointment shall be invalid.
 If the appointor is a Corporation, this form must be executed under its Common Seal or under the hand of its attorney. - 3.
-Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds.

-An exempt authorised nominee refers to an authorised nominee defined under the Securities Industry (Central Depositories) Act 1991 ("SICDA") which is exempted from compliance with the provisions of subsection 25A(1) of SICDA.

-- 4. The instrument appointing a proxy, with the power of attorney or other authority (if any) under which it is signed or a notarially certified or office copy of such power or authority, shall be deposited at the Registered Office of the Company at Suite 27-03, 27th Floor, Menara Keck Seng, 203 Jalan Bukit Bintang, 55100 Kuala Lumpur, Malaysia not less than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof. - 5.
-For the purpose of determining who shall be entitled to attend this meeting, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd to make available a Record of Depositors as at 21 July 2015 and only a Depositor whose name appears on such Record of Depositors shall be entitled to attend, speak and vote at this meeting and entitled to appoint proxy or proxies.
+Where a member of the Company is an exempt authorised nominee which holds ordinary shares in the Company for multiple beneficial owners in one securities account ("omnibus account"), there is no limit to the number of proxies which the exempt authorised nominee may appoint in respect of each omnibus account it holds. - An exempt authorised nominee refers to an authorised nominee defined under the Securities Industry (Central Depositories) Act 1991 ("SICDA") which is exempted from compliance with the provisions of subsection 25A(1) of SICDA. - 4.
+The instrument appointing a proxy, with the power of attorney or other authority (if any) under which it is signed or a notarially certified or office copy of such power or authority, shall be deposited at the Registered Office of the Company at Suite 27-03, 27th Floor, Menara Keck Seng, 203 Jalan Bukit Bintang, 55100 Kuala Lumpur, Malaysia not less than forty-eight (48) hours before the time for holding the meeting or any adjournment thereof. - 5.
+For the purpose of determining who shall be entitled to attend this meeting, the Company shall be requesting Bursa Malaysia Depository Sdn Bhd to make available a Record of Depositors as at 21 July 2016 and only a Depositor whose name appears on such Record of Depositors shall be entitled to attend, speak and vote at this meeting and entitled to appoint proxy or proxies.